 Prior to starting their practicum and internship, students are required to obtain security clearance from their prospective districts.
 Each district has their own security clearance procedures.
 Therefore, if a student is enrolled in a practicum experience in Miami-Dade County Public Schools and the following year does an internship in Broward County Public Schools then security clearances will need to be done for both districts.
 A security clearance fee is charged to the student.
 Please see the College of Arts, Sciences, & Education Field Experience Office on the second floor of Ziff Education Building, 130 (ZEB 130) for information about obtaining security clearance.
+If possible, please get all your security clearance information to the district 60 days or as early as possible prior to starting your practicum or internship.
+This should prevent a delay in starting your field experience.
 If the candidate believes that there might be a problem in passing the background check, then please see the program director.
 All shared information will remain confidential.